 -Most patients have been treated at 10 to 16 mg/kg/day.

 Use: Palliative treatment of patients with metastatic and/or progressive carcinoma of the prostate.

 What other drugs will affect estramustine?

-Other drugs may interact with estramustine, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Tell each of your health care providers about all medicines you use now and any medicine you start or stop using.
+Other drugs may affect estramustine, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Tell your doctor about all your current medicines and any medicine you start or stop using.

 More about estramustine

 - Side effects